Skip navigation

 • Your provider will look for colorectal polyps or other abnormal areas.

-The sedative you are given may make you drowsy for several hours.
-You should arrange for someone to drive you home.
+The sedative may make you drowsy for several hours.
+You should arrange for someone to take you home.

 Sigmoidoscopy.
-This test allows your provider to look at the lower part of the colon.
+This test allows your provider to look at your rectum and the lower colon (sigmoid colon).
 During the test:

 • You will lie on an exam table with your knees drawn up to your chest.

-• A sigmoidoscope, a flexible, lighted tube with a camera, will be inserted into the rectum and up into the lower part of the colon.
+• A sigmoidoscope, a flexible, lighted tube with a camera, will be inserted into your rectum and up into the lower part of your colon.

-• Air will be pumped through the sigmoidoscope to make the colon bigger and easier to see.
+• Air will be pumped through the sigmoidoscope to make your colon bigger and easier to see.

 • The air may make you feel like you need to have a bowel movement or pass gas.